-F-15EX is the most advanced Eagle variant based on the F-15QA as a replacement for the legacy F-15C/D. The Eagle II is the first USAF F-15 to boast digital fly-by-wire flight controls, LAD glass-cockpit with touch-screen interface, and incorporate APG-82 AESA radar, Joint Helmet Mounted Cueing System (JHMCS), and EPAWSS self-defensive suite from the outset.
+F-15EX is the most advanced Eagle variant based on the two-seat F-15QA as a replacement for the legacy F-15C/D. The Eagle II is the first USAF F-15 to boast digital fly-by-wire flight controls, LAD glass-cockpit with touch-screen interface, and incorporate APG-82 AESA radar, Joint Helmet Mounted Cueing System (JHMCS), and EPAWSS self-defensive suite from the outset.
+The aircraft pioneers Open Mission System (OMS) software to enable rapid upgrades and capability enhancement, as well as the latest Suite 9.1 software in common with upgraded legacy aircraft.

-F-15EX promises higher speed, longer range, increased 29,500 lb payload (including two additional weapon stations), and lower operating costs than previous variants.
+F-15EX promises higher speed, longer range, increased 29,500-lb payload (including two additional weapon stations), and lower operating costs than previous variants.
 The type also boasts the longest stand-off air-to-air engagement range of any fighter in the USAF inventory.

-The first-of-six test aircraft was delivered to Eglin on March 11, 2021, and the F-15EX completed combined developmental and operational testing in August 2023.
-The aircraft proved operationally effective in all intended roles of air superiority and offensive and defensive counter-air, including against simulated fifth-generation threats.
+Due to insufficient F-22 procurement, the F-15C/D fleet has continued flying beyond its designed service life, posing a serious risk of structural failure.
+USAF awarded Boeing a $1.2 billion contract for the first eight jets in July 2020 and approved the jet for full-rate production in June 2024, accelerating funds to speed phase-out of the F-15C/D, with FY26 funding 22 conformal fuel tankequipped jets.
+The first of six test aircraft was delivered to Eglin on March 11, 2021, completing combined developmental and operational testing in August 2023.
+F-15EX proved operationally effective in air superiority and offensive and defensive counter-air including against simulated fifth-generation threats.
 F-15EX was also deemed effective in a limited air-to-ground role, but test limitations inhibited full evaluation of EW capabilities.

 F-15EX Eagle II Technical Data